Nurath/Capstone/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-- **Dataset Authors**: Diego Tosato, Davide Dalle Pezze, Chiara Masiero, Gian Antonio Susto, Alessandro Beghi (citeturn0file0).
+- **Dataset Authors**: Diego Tosato, Davide Dalle Pezze, Chiara Masiero, Gian Antonio Susto, Alessandro Beghi.
 - Thanks to the industrial partners and research teams supporting the development of advanced AI solutions for smart manufacturing.